 2. Calling Support Too Soon

-Before you call support and chew out the person on the other end, let’s take a step back and assess the situation.
+Before you call support with new issues, let’s take a step back and assess the situation.
 Not all nesting solutions have the same capabilities, which is also the same for importing 3D files.
-Some nesting packages will only will import geometry, leaving out other desired features like material, thickness and quantity.
+Some nesting packages will only import geometry, leaving out other desired features like material, thickness and quantity.
 Let’s take it to the next level.
 Maybe a user needs custom part properties and to exclude/include parts, or sub-assemblies or even multibody items.
-Maybe a user needs a specific configuration of a file?
+Maybe a user needs a specific configuration of a file.
 Perhaps a user needs to create a BOM and create a work order at the same time while excluding specific geometry and making sure the correct configuration imports.
-Wow, suddenly we have a lot things going on.
+Wow, suddenly we have a lot of things going on.
 Hopefully, you get the idea, the more settings you add the longer it will take to process.
 Also, make sure you fully understand the settings you are using, in many cases you might not be using them correctly.
 Which could result in longer processing times.
 Our suggestion is to read the help file and then call support with questions.

 3. Importing Large Part Assemblies

 While importing large assemblies is a valid workflow, it isn’t the most efficient way to get the job done.
 Assuming all the parts are valid flat parts, your processing time could be 20 minutes or more.
 The question you need to ask yourself is “How much are you paying someone to sit there and watch a computer process?”
 Some nesting companies offer batch import solutions.
 If you find yourself with large assemblies with a nesting solution but no batch support, you should probably jump ship.
 The lack of batch support is costing your company a tremendous amount of time and money.
 Batch processes can be running on servers or overnight which could save you time and money.
 Additionally, if you are using a PDM system a nesting solution can automatically import parts based on the release status of the file.